Clinical Laboratory Science Certificate

 The clinical laboratory scientist works with microscopes, complex electronic equipment, computers and precision instruments.

-Our 45-week certificate program includes intensive classroom instruction and clinical laboratory experience.
+Our 3-semester certificate program includes intensive classroom instruction and clinical laboratory experience.
 You will gain the intellectual tools to understand disease processes and the corresponding laboratory skills needed to assist physicians with diagnosis and treatment of their patients.
 You will learn to perform a wide variety of laboratory tests ranging from simple one step to complex multiple step procedures.
 You will also learn to operate complex equipment, computers, microscopes and precision instruments, and how to use equipment such as pipettes, inoculating loops and other equipment used in manual testing methods.

 The CLS program is accredited by the National Accrediting Agency for Clinical Laboratory Sciences.